diyanah08/project1-themainewebsite/README.md

 In the future, I would like to be able to:
 1. Disable the model if form is not valid.
 2. Add the proper form to collect email address.
 3. Create a list of tour dates that is able to automatically add in new dates and update once the event is over.
+4. Also create a calendar view for tour dates when on mobile view.

 ## Testing
 The intended outcome for old fans and new fans user stories have been achieved.